BlueBrain/sonata-extension/source/sonata_simulation.rst

    ============================== ========== ============ ==========================================
    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
-   percent_start                  float      Mandatory    The percentage of a cell’s threshold current to inject when the stimulus activates. percent_end                    float      Optional     If given, The percentage of a cell’s threshold current is interpolated such that the percentage reaches this value when the stimulus concludes.
+   percent_start                  float      Mandatory    The percentage of a cell's threshold current to inject when the stimulus activates. percent_end                    float      Optional     If given, The percentage of a cell's threshold current is interpolated such that the percentage reaches this value when the stimulus concludes.
 Otherwise, stays at percent_start.
    ============================== ========== ============ ==========================================

 pulse (current_clamp)